swup/fragment-plugin/README.md

 ### Content filter: only update list of results

-A website has a page `/users/` that displays a list of users.
+Imagine a website with a `/users/` page that displays a list of users.
 Above the user list, there is a filter UI to choose which users to display.
 Selecting a filter will trigger a visit to the narrowed-down user list at `/users/filter/x/`.
 The only part that has changed is the list of users, so that's what we'd like to replace and animate instead of the whole content